arXiv/arxiv-docs/help/policies/code_of_conduct_enforcement.md

-# arXiv Code of Conduct Enforcement Options
+# arXiv Code of Conduct Enforcement

 arXiv is a platform where researchers engage with one another to participate in science, software development, and scholarly communications.
 It is also a community.